-- 3. Press the RESET control to clear the DTE/ECON system memory. - Actual highway fuel economy is now displayed.
+- 3. Press the RESET control to clear the system memory. - Actual highway fuel economy is now displayed.
 This current average measure will change as the speed control system changes the engine speed to maintain a constant vehicle speed.
-This is most noticeable in hilly environments.
+This is most noticeable in hilly environments. - 4.
+Drive the vehicle at least 8 km (5 miles) with the speed control system engaged to display a stabilized average. - 5.
+Record the highway fuel economy for future reference.